 The carrying amounts of ROU assets are reviewed for impairment whenever events or changes in circumstances indicate that such carrying amounts may not be recoverable.
-There were no impairment charges during the year ended December 31, 2022.
+The Company did not recognize any impairment charges during the years ended December 31, 2022 and 2023.